Using EFT with Kids

 13. Tender Spot, Left Side of Chest - Locate a tender, or sensitive spot on left side of chest.
 For most of us it is beneath the collarbone and above the breast area on the left side.
 Find the spot on yourself by pressing, using one or two fingers, around this area until you find a spot that is more tender, or sensitive than the area around it.
 Rub that spot in a small circle.

 Don't worry about being exact.
 Tapping the general area will get the job done.
 And don't worry about doing all the points, or about following a specific order.
-Do remove glasses, watch or bracelets before beginning because they can electromagnetically obstruct.
+Just tapping the "karate chop point" is often enough to help lessen anxiety.